 Which streaming devices is Vidgo compatible with?

-Unfortunately, Vidgo is compatible with fewer devices than any other live TV streaming service.
-You’ll only be able to play it on smart TVs that run the Android TV operating system or through a Roku or Amazon Fire TV Stick streaming device.
+You’ll only be able to use Vidgo on smart TVs that run the Android TV operating system or through a Roku, Amazon Fire TV Stick and Apple TV streaming devices.
 You can also use Vidgo’s iOS and Android mobile apps to watch it on a smartphone.

 Our other live TV streaming service reviews